 3- Next we added the "arm stretches" on beat one (Stretch &2&3&4&) and we stretched our arms towards our toes on beat one for a few measures.
 (The song she was trying to learn had pedal and chord changes on the first beat of each measure)

-4-To finish it off, we added the "toe reaches" (Stretch - Up-Down &3&4&) by flexing and pointing our toes after the arm stretches.
+4-To finish it off, we added the "toe flexes."
+Chant "Stretch - Up-Down &3&4&" while flexing and pointing our toes after the arm stretches on the following beats

 I was hopeful that by allowing her to see and feel her foot movements isolated away from the keyboard she would be able to grasp the timing of pedaling.